ericprice3678/cloudops-docker-training/session1-docker-basic-usage/synopsis.md

 To see this in action:

 1. Open `Dockerfile`.
-2. Commend out `COPY index.html /www/data/index.html` and uncomment `COPY /layer-cache-example/cowbell.html /www/data/index.html`.
+2. Comment out `COPY index.html /www/data/index.html` and uncomment `COPY /layer-cache-example/cowbell.html /www/data/index.html`.
 3. Re-run your `docker build` command.
 4. You should see that the previously executed layers are built using the cache and the new copy COPY command is not.
 5. Run the image with `docker run -p 8080:80 $yourname:nginx`